browserengineering/book/book/visual-effects.md

 Update also all the other places that `measure` was called to use the Skia method (and also create Skia fonts instead of Tkinter ones, of course).

-Skia font metrics are accessed via a `getMetrics` method on a font.
+Skia font metrics are accessed via the `getMetrics` method on a font.
 Then metrics like ascent and descent are accessible via:
 ``` {.python expected=False}
     font.getMetrics().fAscent